daniilsunyaev/shaders/README.md

 # Setting up

 This project requires OpenGL, SDL2, GLEW, OpenGL Mathematics and Cmake to be installed in your system.
-Once there use cmake to generate a project for your favorite IDE.
+Once there, use cmake to generate a project for your favorite IDE.
 In case of unix systems and `make` building should be as simple as

 ```bash